dhthwy/r/README.md

 # r

-"I'm sorry but your $50k - 100k vehicle is actually a piece of shit, filled with piece of shit flimsy tech."
+"I'm sorry but your $50k - 100k vehicle is actually a piece of shit, filled with piece of shit aluminum, plastic, and flimsy tech."

 "New cars have gone the way of the vacuum cleaner.
 It's affecting independent shops too.